cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 Where the pentester has full knowledge of the internal details of the asset.
 Contrast with black box and gray box testing.

-Also known as "clear box testing".
+Also known as "clear box testing."

 ## References